kjac/FormEditor/Tutorials/Ratings.md

 ## Alright... so what now?
 This tutorial outlines a fully functional review system that could be put to use as-is.
 However, it could be improved on a few points.

 The editorial experience is not exactly ideal, since the editors have to create the review form each time they create an article.
-Of course we could set up an article template page with the correct form layout, and have the editors make a copy this template whenever they need to write a new article (or have them copy an existing article - Form Editor won't copy the submissions).

 Also, the rendering of the *Rating* field feels a little off, since it messes with the default radio button group rendering and involves hard coding the rating field name.